tdongsi/cassandra/PerformanceLog/README.md

 Performance Logging
 =========

-Record JMX values from a running Cassandra process, using JMXTerm (http://wiki.cyclopsgroup.org/jmxterm/), and do the following:
+This script records JMX values from a running Cassandra instance, using JMXTerm (http://wiki.cyclopsgroup.org/jmxterm/), and do the following:

 * Put the records into a Cassandra table.
 * Plot the results.